MrAltria/MrAltria/README.md

 - 👋 Hi, I’m @MrAltria
 - 👀 I’m interested in robotics
 - 🌱 I’m currently learning exploration
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for position for PhD in 2023Fall.
-- 📫 How to reach me ...
+- 📫 How to reach me ?
+please send mail to extreme_pangbo@mail.sdu.edu.cn

 <!---
 MrAltria/MrAltria is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.